Futsch1/form-analyzer/README.md

 ### Keywords per page

-The field keywords_per_page in the form description is used to validate that a correct form is being analyzed.
+The variable keywords_per_page in the form description is used to validate that a correct form is being analyzed.
 It is a list of a list of strings.
 For each page, a list of strings can be given where at least one of them has to be found in the strings discovered by Textract on the page.